pomicee/distube/README.md

 # Distube

 **Distube** is a versatile music-playing bot powered by the [Distube](https://www.npmjs.com/package/distube) library, designed to provide seamless music streaming and control in Discord.
-Whether it's for personal enjoyment or creating a fun environment in your server, Distrobot supports playing music from platforms like SoundCloud, Spotify, and more.
+Whether it's for personal enjoyment or creating a fun environment in your server, Distube supports playing music from platforms like SoundCloud, Spotify, and more.

 ## Features